susom/db-to-avro/README.md

   * Deleting docker container after successful export
   * Listing catalogs, schemas, and tables
   * Testing connection to db
 * Unit tests(!)

 ### Known Issues
-* Table and column names are normalized in db-goodies ETL, which is not returned in job output log.
+* Table and column names are normalized in db-goodies ETL, which is not reflected in job output log.
-* SQL server is single-threaded (per-table) and is much slower than Oracle
+* SQL server is single-threaded (per-table) and is much slower than Oracle (this may not be addressable)
 * Excluded tables are not explicitly noted in job output (they just aren't listed)